teamsimcoemmai/mmai894/README.md

 ## Github merge
 before you merge your code to the main branch, please make sure there is no conflicts.
 Each person should be responsible to solve their own conflit with the main branch.

-## How to use the python file

-Each section start with '#' in front, '##' means subsection under that section